oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

    ```
 5. Run the program.
    ```
-   mm_CPUparallel.exe
+   mm_CPU_parallel.exe
    ```

 ### Example Parallel Program Output

-If the run was successful, the output is:
+If the execution of the parallel program was successful, the output is:

 ```
+Matrix size 2600
 PASSED
 ```

 Note that when compiler option `-xhost` (`/Qxhost`) is used, the compiler optimizes the code for the processor where the compile is run.

-## Modify the Program for GPU Offload
+## Modify the Parallel Program to Use OpenMP Offload for GPU

 This section of the guided sample assumes that the host and the device do not share physical memory.
 In this sample, the device is a discrete Intel GPU.